-There are moments in technology history where a product is just so great that it will not die, and in the video game world there are quite a few products that hold this distinction.
-Video Game Consoles have the power to not only build a cult following, but they also can influence many generations of players thanks to the used video game market.
-Eighteen years ago one such console hit the market on 09/09/1999, forever changing the way that we played video games forever.
+There are moments in technology history where a product is just so great that it will not die, and in the video game world, there are quite a few products that hold this distinction.
+Video game consoles have the power to not only build a cult following, but they also can influence many generations of players thanks to the used video game market.
+When one such console hit the market on 09/09/1999, it changed the way that we played video games forever.
 The Sega Dreamcast still has a huge cult following after all of this time, and the Sega Dreamcast was the console that introduced us to the world of online gaming.
-After all of this time the console not only has a huge following, but also a dedicated online community of players which still hold tournaments and more online every day.
+After all of this time, the console not only has a huge following, but also a dedicated online community of players that still hold tournaments and more online every day.

-Back when the Dreamcast was launched there was the Nintendo 64 and the PlayStation, both which were good consoles in their own respect.
-But the Dreamcast single handily blew them away in terms of Graphics and gaming technology, the Dreamcast was the console for the next generation of game player.
-The Dreamcast had awesome titles that took it to the next level such as Quake 3 Arena, Soul Caliber, Sonic Adventure, Sega GT and the Phantasy Star Online Franchise.
+Back when the Dreamcast was launched, there was the Nintendo 64 and the PlayStation, both of which were good consoles in their own respect.
+But the Dreamcast single handily blew them away in terms of Graphics and gaming technology, the Dreamcast was the console for the next generation of gamers.
+The Dreamcast had awesome titles that took it to the next level such as Quake 3 Arena, Soul Caliber, Sonic Adventure, Sega GT, and the Phantasy Star Online franchise.
 The Sega Dreamcast also introduced the hugely popular 2k franchise of sports games, which allowed players to enjoy beautiful 3D graphics otherwise never before seen on a sports game.

-The Dreamcast also introduced hit arcade titles to the general public such as the Crazy Taxi franchise, and the Power Stone franchise of games as well.
-There was nothing more fun than spending a Saturday night on Sega Net and playing people from all around the world, testing your skills far beyond your friends and family.
+The Dreamcast also introduced hit arcade titles to the general public such as the Crazy Taxi and Power Stone franchises as well.
+There was nothing more fun than spending a Saturday night on Sega Net playing people from all around the world—testing your skills far beyond your friends and family.
 This new level of gameplay only supplemented how great the game quality was, and the games still hold true to their intense value to this day.
 I just recently was able to enjoy Sonic Adventure 2 again, and the game is just one of many that is far beyond its time.

-Because of the consoles ease of programming, and Windows CE based internals there continue to be games released for this console every month.
-The homebrew community is thriving, and there are plenty of different games that keep the console interesting such as Gun lord which a 16-bit type is shooting game that was released for the console.
-There are also emulators available for the console which can play retro SNES, NES, Genesis and even Gameboy games right on the console.
+Because of the consoles' ease of programming and Windows CE based internals, there continue to be games released for this console.
+The homebrew community is thriving, and there are plenty of different games that keep the console interesting such as Gunlord, which a 16-bit type is shooting game that was released for the console.
+There are also emulators available for the console which can play retro SNES, NES, Genesis, and even Game Boy games right on the console.
 These great games and homebrew software downloads keep the console interesting and fresh, and make it a great console to enjoy as a brand new player or as someone who just has grown attached to it like me.

-What makes the Dreamcast immortal and much more desirable than any other console, is just how dedicated its community is.
+What makes the Dreamcast immortal and much more desirable than any other console is just how dedicated its community is.
 No other console in the world has such a cult following of loyal players, who not only develop for the console but just keep it alive in general.
-Sure we could get an Xbox One and play online, but something is just satisfying about playing the console that you have been in love with for the last eighteen years against players all around the world.
-In the long run the Dreamcast remains a wonderfully in-depth console to enjoy, with a fun library of games and a huge homebrew community that makes the console more interesting every day.
+Sure we could get an Xbox One and play online, but something is just satisfying about playing the console that you have been in love with for years against players all around the world.
+In the long run, the Dreamcast remains a wonderfully in-depth console to enjoy, with a fun library of games and a huge homebrew community that makes the console more interesting every day.